This post was updated in March 2022.

 Rule of Thumb: Stick to two different finishes that are distinct but have something in common.

 For example, in the dining room above, we used a different table, side chairs, and head chairs.
 The table has a whitewash finish, and the chairs have a brushed oak finish.
 Then we have a fully upholstered banquette with a skirt.
 This works because while the wood finishes are different, they both have a rustic, weathered feel.
+This is key when mixing wood tones in dining rooms.
 Then, instead of bringing in a totally third finish, we chose a fully upholstered Parsons chair.
 A chair with a third type of leg would have been too much.
 Instead, a skirted banquette breaks up all the wood and softens the dining space.

 4. Head Chairs and Side Chairs